So, you’re considering creating an infographic resume—something graphic, colorful, and creative that’ll catch the eye of a hiring manager.

 3. Pick the Right Colors

 After you have the structure down, one of the most important decisions you can make is in terms of color.
 Most importantly, you don’t want to go crazy with a whole bunch of colors—which will detract from the story and information you’re trying to share.
-Check out this example:

 While you can use some striking contrasts or harmonious complements, you should probably stick to black, white, maybe some grays, and a color or two thrown in for accent.
-See how in this example, even a monochromatic color scheme makes a big impact.

 When choosing your color, think about what it will say about you.
 Browns are rugged, but natural.
 Blues are great because they are easy to read on a white background and you can use many different shades.
 (On the other hand, when using shades of red, going lighter can look pink, and yellows will become too light.)
 Even moving into purples or greens can work.